 - Revenues received by U-M from licenses are distributed to schools, colleges, departments, units, central administration, and inventors to fund additional research and education and to encourage further participation in the tech transfer process.

-Your Tech Transfer licensing representative will explain our process to you and sketch out a rough outline of the various steps we’ll move through to get your invention to the marketplace.
+Your Tech Transfer licensing manager will explain our process to you and sketch out a rough outline of the various steps we’ll move through to get your invention to the marketplace.
 You will be given advice as to when you should formally report your invention and told what you are likely to need in terms of research findings in order to be successful.
 U-M Tech Transfer may also begin a preliminary market and patent assessment by looking into competing technologies and other institutions or companies working in your invention area as well as determining the current patent landscape.
 Any information you have concerning what other universities and companies are doing in your technology area could be very helpful to us.
 It would also be helpful during this first meeting if you had your lab notebooks, a rough timeline covering your discovery process, past and planned publications and additional research and experimentation, and a list of your applicable funding sources.
 Researchers who are considering starting up a company may also elect to meet with venture center specialists at the U-M Tech Transfer’s Venture Center.

 U-M researchers are encouraged to contact the Tech Transfer office early in the discovery process.
-While your invention may not be at a stage appropriate for a patent filing, our licensing representatives can work with you to lay out a path for the future, letting you know what data/results you will need before the invention is ready for the next step and potentially patent protection.
+While your discovery may not be at a stage appropriate for a patent filing, our licensing managers can work with you to lay out a path for the future, letting you know what data/results you will need before the invention is ready for the next step and potentially patent protection.
 We can also start discussing possible paths toward commercialization including a variety of funding sources for further development of your idea.
 As patent protection in some countries is lost upon public disclosure of your technology, it is imperative that you talk with a representative of U-M Tech Transfer prior to publishing your research findings or sharing them with any third party by way of a public presentation (meetings, on-line abstracts, theses, dissertations, etc).

 There are three applicable definitions depending upon the type of intellectual property.
 With respect to patentable subject matter, an Inventor is an employee who has made an inventive contribution as defined under U.S. patent laws, meaning that an Inventor must have contributed to the conception of ideas claimed in a patent.
 With respect to software and other copyrightable materials and associated trade and service marks, an Inventor is an employee who has participated (a) materially in the conception of the idea of the operation or design thereof (e.g., the operation of software) or (b) extensively in translating an idea into a fixed medium.
 With respect to unpatented biologic and chemical materials or laboratory animals, an Inventor is an employee who has taken part (a) in the conception of the idea of the specific material that is to be made and/or (b) significantly in making the material but only where making the material was not a routine or known practice; a person providing material to a second person that uses the material to produce a new material generally will not be considered to be an Inventor of the new material.